hherman1/gq/README.md

 # Usage

 Pipe some input into `gq` and pass in a block of go code as the argument.
 The variable `j` is set to the passed in JSON and printed at the end of the function, so manipulate it (e.g below) in order to change the output.
+The `gq` library is inlined in the program, and described in detail in the API reference above.

 # Examples